 The JESD204B standard defines methods for synchronization and deterministic latency in a multi-converter system.
-These devices are a JESD204B Subclass 1 device and conforms to the various aspects of link operation as described in section 5.3.3 of the JESD204B standard.
+This device is a JESD204B Subclass 1 device and conforms to the various aspects of link operation as described in section 5.3.3 of the JESD204B standard.
 The specific signals used to achieve link operation are described briefly in the following sections.